Bay County, Florida: Public transportation

+Major highways

+Bay County does not have any interstate connections; the nearest connection is with I-10 at US-231 near Cottondale.

 Airports

 The Northwest Florida Beaches International Airport opened for commercial flights in 2010.
 It connects the region to several major airports in the South and Midwest.

 Public surface transportation

-The county operates the Baytown Trolley, which runs several routes in and around Panama City.
+The county operates the Bayway (formerly Bay Town Trolley), which runs several routes in and around Panama City.
 The county also have a greyhound in Panama City.

 Library

 Bay County is part of the Northwest Regional Library System (NWRLS), which also serves Gulf and Liberty Counties.
 The Bay County Public Library is the headquarters library for the system.
 The Bay County Board of Commissioners is the system's governing authority and single administrative unit.